sst/sst/www/docs/constructs/Function.md

 #### Python runtime

 For Python functions, `srcPath` is required.
-This is the directory where the `requirements.txt`, `Pipfile`, or `poetry.lock` is found.
+This is the directory where the `requirements.txt`, `Pipfile`, or `poetry.lock` is expected.

-Note that for Python functions, you will need to have Docker installed.
-The construct will handle installing all required modules in a [Lambda compatible Docker container](https://github.com/aws/aws-sam-build-images/tree/develop/build-image-src) according to the runtime.
+Note that for Python functions, you'll need to have Docker installed.
+While building and deploying, this construct will handle installing all the required modules in a [Lambda compatible Docker container](https://github.com/aws/aws-sam-build-images/tree/develop/build-image-src) according to the runtime.
+This esnures that the Python Lambda functions are packaged correctly.

 #### Go runtime